 Stig Leschly.
-Stig is the president and founder of the Postsecondary Commission.
-Formerly, Stig was CEO of Match Education, an educationrelated nonprofit that runs charter schools and trains teachers.
-Stig was also a senior Lecturer at Harvard Business School (HBS) where he was a long-time faculty member in the Entrepreneurial Management unit.
-Early in his career, Stig was a high-tech entrepreneur and an executive Amazon.com.
+Stig is a Senior Lecturer at Harvard Business School (HBS) where he is a long-time faculty member in the Entrepreneurial Management unit.
+At HBS, Stig teaches and writes about entrepreneurship and about higher education policy and practice.
+Apart from his work as an academic, Stig is a practicing entrepreneur.
+He is the CEO of College101, a non-profit advocacy and research organization focused on US higher education.
+Formerly, Stig was the CEO of Match Education, an education-related nonprofit that runs charter schools and trains teachers.
+Early in his career, Stig was a hightech entrepreneur and an executive at Amazon.com.
 He is also the co-founder and board chair of Duet.org, a hybrid college that operates in partnership with Southern New Hampshire University.
 Stig has a JD-MBA from Harvard and BA from Princeton.

 Yazmin Guzman.
-Yazmin is a researcher and data analyst with the PSC.
+Yazmin is a researcher and data analyst with College101.
 She has a BA in Urban Studies from MIT and a MA in Educational Research from the University of Cambridge, Cambridge, UK.